Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Introduction

-Previous approaches to localizing relation extraction have either used variants of \emph{activation patching} \citep{meng2022locating} or ablations \citep{geva2023dissecting} to see which components contribute to the ultimate next token prediction.
-However, activation patching and ablations have a key limitation: they operate by modifying or replacing activations inside the model, which unintentionally deletes the computations that came before.
-For example, when an activation at a specific layer and token position is patched or ablated, we also overwrite all the upstream information that was flowing into that activation.
-This makes it difficult to tell whether a component of the model is actively extracting new information, or simply passing along information that was computed earlier.
-As a result, it's hard to isolate which mechanisms are truly responsible for incorporating finetuned relation knowledge.
+The purpose of our study is to develop tools that allow us to isolate which \textit{mechanisms} are responsible for invoking finetuned information, e.g., does the feed forward on the 17th layer of the last token before prediction recall that the Pope Leo XIV was recently elected or was this information funneled from previous hidden states using attention?
+Previous interpretability approaches to localizing relation knowledge have either used variants of \emph{activation patching} \citep{meng2022locating} or ablations \citep{geva2023dissecting} to see which components contribute to next token prediction.
+Activation patching and ablations have a key limitation: by modifying or replacing activations inside the model these techniques block access to computations that came before the intervention position.
+For example, when an activation at a specific layer and token position is patched or ablated, we also overwrite all the upstream information that was flowing into that activation (e.g. ``enrichment'' of an entity with associated factual information \citep{geva2023dissecting}).
+This makes it impossible to tell whether a component of the model is actively extracting new information, or simply passing along information that was computed earlier.
+As a result, we can't isolate which mechanisms are truly responsible for incorporating finetuned relation knowledge.
+Even when used together, activation patching and ablations do not allow us to determine which parts of the model are necessary \textit{and} sufficient for recalling certain information, properties that a faithful localization should have.

-To address this, we propose \textbf{dynamic weight grafting} \footnote{Code available at: \url{https://github.com/toddnief/knowledge-grafting}}, a method for studying how finetuned knowledge is used in language models by swapping in weights from a finetuned model during generation.
-These swaps can be done selectively—at specific layers, components, and token positions (see \Cref{fig:position_vs_layer_vs_component})—allowing us to test which parts of the model are sufficient to reproduce the effects of finetuning, without disrupting the rest of the computation.
-This combines the advantages of model grafting, which leaves previous computations intact \citep{panigrahi2023task, ilharco2022editing} with the ability to apply causal mediation analysis to specific mechanisms in the model, similar to activation patching \citep{Heimersheim2024-nt, goldowskydill2023localizingmodelbehaviorpath, meng2022locating}.
+To address this, we propose \textbf{dynamic weight grafting}, \footnote{Code is available at \url{https://github.com/toddnief/dynamic-weight-grafting}} a method for interpreting how finetuned knowledge is used in language models by swapping in subsets of weights from a finetuned model during generation.
+These swaps can be done selectively—at specific layers, components, and token positions (see \Cref{fig:position_vs_layer_vs_component})—allowing us to test which parts of the model are necessary and sufficient to reproduce the effects of finetuning without disrupting the rest of the computation.
+This combines the advantages of model grafting, which leaves previous computations intact \citep{panigrahi2023task, ilharco2022editing} with the ability to apply causal mediation analysis to specific mechanisms in the model, similar to activation patching \citep{Heimersheim2024-nt, goldowskydill2023localizingmodelbehaviorpath, meng2022locating}. \footnote{We also note that this method can be applied to any setting where we have a finetuned model and a pretrained model, including most post-training procedures.}